JesusAcuna/Date_Fruit_Classification_Keras/README.md

   4. The function `N_Models` puts all the previous steps together and creates a number of best models, this was done since optuna trial starts randomly and I wanted to have several models to analyze instead of one.
   5. The final step is the stability test, in that part I tested the stability of four models, giving them as input different test sets of different sizes.

-The results show that in front of 150 test sets the best model is the third with a best accuracy value of `0.9333`, the architecture of this model is:
+The results show that in front of 150 different test sets the best model is the third one with a best accuracy value of `0.9333`, and the architecture of this model is:
 - Number of hidden layers :2
 - Layer 1 number of neurons: 352
 - Layer 1 activation function: elu